-To keep a romantic partner happy, don't overshare on FacebookFebruary 13th, 2013 in Psychology & Psychiatry /
+To keep a romantic partner happy, don't overshare on FacebookFebruary 13, 2013 in Medicine & Health / Psychology & Psychiatry

 Spilling your guts to the entire world on Facebook may be a good way to ruin a romantic relationship, according to new research by psychologists at the University of Kansas.

 In three separate studies, they found that people in romantic relationships don't like their partner to broadcast their innermost feelings and personal experiences to the online social network.

 "You have the expectation of your partner only telling you some of this important information, but then you see that they're telling the whole world," said Juwon Lee, a doctoral student in psychology at KU who conducted the investigation.
 "So you feel less special and unique."